Defending champion Dimitrov eases into Brisbane second round

 His 7-6 (7/5), 6-3 victory over Germany's Hanfmann was his 24th in Brisbane, more than any other player.

-Yet he has flown under the radar this year due to the presence of former world number one Novak Djokovic and the comeback of mercurial Australian Nick Kyrgios.
+Yet he has flown under the radar this year due to the presence of former world number one Novak Djokovic and the comeback of mercurial Australian Nick Kyrgios after an 18-month injury lay-off.

+Djokovic and Kyrgios teamed up for an unlikely doubles appearance and won their first round clash 6-4, 6-7 (4/7), 10/8 over Austria's Alexander Erler and German Andreas Mies.

+The two men rarely play doubles and got together for this tournament, although Djokovic hinted earlier Sunday they may pair up for next year's Grand Slams.

 "I came here 15 years ago and since day one I've had that love affair (with Brisbane), so I want to keep on going, keep on testing myself and delivering as long as I can," Dimitrov said.